-Often, someone will suggest that a vehicle’s published tow rating should be 80% of the published towing capacity to provide a safe towing capacity margin.
-Apparently, some are teaching this rule at various RV safety seminars too.
+Often, someone will suggest that a vehicle’s published tow rating should be 80% or 75% of the published towing capacity to provide a safe towing capacity margin.
+Apparently, some are teaching these rules at various RV safety seminars too.

-Is the 80% rule enough?
-Is it too much?
-Will this simple formula keep someone within the manufacturer’s weight safety ratings?
+Are these kinds of rules enough?
+Are they too much?
+Will these simple formulas keep someone within the manufacturer’s weight safety ratings?

-Unfortunately, this simple rule does not consider every family’s size and additional cargo that may be carried (or attached equipment) in the tow vehicle.
+Unfortunately, these simple rules do not consider every family’s size and additional cargo that may be carried (or attached equipment) in the tow vehicle.
 The weight of a tow-ready vehicle directly affects the realistic vehicle towing capacity (RVTC).

-Let’s look at two scenarios to show how this simple rule will not keep a tow vehicle from exceeding the weight safety ratings.
+Let’s look at two scenarios to show how the 80% rule will not keep a tow vehicle from exceeding the weight safety ratings.
 This example shows the same vehicle with two different families.

 2017 Ford F250, Crew Cab, 4X2, Diesel, LWB

 5th Wheel/Gooseneck Hitch Combo Weight=250

 Additional cargo=150 pounds

 Using the simple rule of reducing the published tow rating by 20%, the alleged safe towing capacity margin is 13,440 pounds (16,800 X .8 = 13,440).

 Now, let’s consider the family size and the gross vehicle weight (GVW).
 To accomplish this, the app found at RVtowCheck.com was used to develop the RVTC for a 5th wheel trailer having a 20% pin weight.